by Marcelle Pick, OB/GYN NP

 - Monitor your progress.
 Though negative interactions and side effects are relatively sparse with herbal remedies (most of the truly harmful herbs have been eliminated from the herbal pharmacopoeia), we always recommend monitoring yourself carefully when trying any new therapy.

 - Don’t take herbs and drugs in the same sitting.
 This can change the rate at which a drug is absorbed.
 In other words, take them at different times of the day, and ask your healthcare practitioner if you need to know what time to take your regular medications.
 Always be sure to update your healthcare practitioner on what you are taking.

 - Look for standardized extracts.
 Although some may argue that using standardized extracts takes away some of the whole-herb qualities and strays from the roots of herbal medicine, we feel that standardized extracts can help decrease some of the unpredictability of using plants for healing.
 Now you certainly don’t have to choose them — particularly if you are well-versed in the use of herbs or have a professional herbalist or naturopath you can consult with — but standardized extracts provide pure isolated active components of the plant at guaranteed levels.
 This is particularly useful when you are looking for the known target range of efficacy of an herb.

 - In diversity there is strength.
-Finding a phytotherapeutic remedy that combines a range of plant constituents, like the one we offer in our Personal Program, is oftentimes more effective in quelling symptoms than a single herb.
+Finding a phytotherapeutic remedy that combines a range of plant constituents is oftentimes more effective in quelling symptoms than a single herb.